Weighing the Milky Way's Satellite Galaxies Using Pulsar Accelerations: Introduction

 With this idea in mind, we aim to use the measured pulsar accelerations to constrain the properties of the MW's satellites.
 The pulsar accelerations span a relatively small region of the disk (only a few kpc out from the Sun), so it is necessary to restrict our analysis to this region.
 Simulations of MW-like galaxies have previously suggested that the vertical acceleration profile near the Sun can become asymmetric -- that is, accelerations towards the midplane are stronger on one side of the Galactic disk than the other -- when the galaxy interacted with satellite galaxies \citep{Chakrabarti2020}.
 The observed MW pulsar accelerations are indeed found to be vertically asymmetric; they are stronger above the Galactic midplane than below \citep{Donlon2024,Donlon2025}.
 The size of this effect was initially believed to be as large as 50$-$100\% of the overall acceleration based on measurements of binary millisecond pulsars, although follow-up using an expanded pulsar sample and more realistic modeling procedures found the strength of the asymmetry was closer to 30\% of the overall acceleration.
 Crucially, \cite{Donlon2025} pointed out that the effects of the LMC and Sgr on the MW could potentially lead to the observed asymmetry because they perturb the structure of the disk and generate distortions in the dark matter halo, leading to large-scale accelerations at levels in that work, it remains to use the observed acceleration data to produce information about the properties of those satellite galaxies.

 Here, we show that the observed asymmetry can in-fact be used to place useful constraints on the masses of the MW's satellite galaxies.
 As a proof of concept, we focus our analysis to the two satellites that excite the strongest disequilibrium features in the MW: the LMC and Sgr.
 While other dwarf galaxies may also generate accelerations on the pulsar sample, these accelerations are expected to be small compared to the effects of the LMC and Sgr, as these two galaxies are believed to represent the majority of the MW's present-day features from satellite interactions.
-While our results are broadly consistent with previous analyses, here we are able to constrain the masses of the LMC and Sgr without using any stellar or gas data for the first time.
-This analysis opens a new avenue for using direct acceleration measurements to measure the properties of the MW and dark matter-dominated dwarf galaxies in the local volume.
+While our results are broadly consistent with previous analyses which fit to stellar kinematic and/or dynamical data, here we are able to constrain the masses of the LMC and Sgr dwarfs using only direct acceleration data for the first time.
+This analysis opens a new avenue for using direct acceleration measurements to measure the properties of the MW and dark matter-dominated dwarf galaxies in the Local Volume.